 Judge's rejection of jury's execution recommendation is rare

-A recent decision by a Cleveland judge to overrule a jury's death sentence recommendation for a triple killer highlights how rare such judicial decisions are.
-Research by The Associated Press found just eight additional examples of judicial overrides since Ohio's current death penalty law took effect in 1981.
+In this Monday, Dec.
+19, 2016, file photo, Douglas Shine Jr., center, stands in the courtroom for sentencing in Cleveland.
+A decision by a Cleveland judge to overrule a jury's death sentence recommendation for a triple killer highlights how rare such judicial decisions are.

 Add your comments below